1.2: Levels of Organization

 Biological organization is the classification of biological structures, ranging from atoms at the bottom of the hierarchy to the Earth's biosphere.
 Each level of the hierarchy represents an increase in complexity that builds upon the previous level.

-The next hierarchical level comprises subcellular structures called organelles.
+The next hierarchical level is comprised of subcellular structures called organelles.
 Organelles are made up of biomolecules and compartmentalize eukaryotic cells.
-Organelle means “little organ” as they have specialized functions within a cell.
+The word organelle means "little organ" as it has specialized functions within a cell.
 For example, the lysosome allows the degradation of molecules without detrimental effects on other structures within the cell, and chloroplasts enable plants to perform photosynthesis.

-The next level of biological organization is a cell.
+The next level of biological organization is the cell.
 Organisms can be unicellular (i.e., consist of a single cell) or multicellular.
 Scientists estimated that the human body consists of 37 trillion cells.

 Tissues, Organs, and Organ Systems Are Formed by Specialized Cells:

 In complex organisms such as plants and animals, cells form tissues, organs, and organ systems.
 Tissues are groups of cells that have similar structures and functions.
 For example, connective tissues, one of the four types of animal tissue, are found between organs.
 Organs are groups of tissues that carry out a specific function or set of functions and may be comprised of either similar or different tissue types.
 The heart, for example, is found in most animals and pumps blood throughout the body to provide other organs with oxygen and nutrients as well as remove waste products.
 Finally, groups of organs make up organ systems that work together to carry out vital processes.
 For example, the animal's cardiovascular system is comprised of the heart, vessels, and blood.
 In plants, a diverse set of tissues create the root and shoot system that provides different functions.